kinolag/newsfeed/README.md

 # newsfeed
-A responsive web app that shows a feed of articles returned by an API.
+A responsive web React app that shows a feed of articles returned by an API.<br />
-User can select news by country, filtering what is fetched and displayed.
+Users can select news by country, filtering what is fetched and displayed.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).